Support specialist jobs in College Station, TX - 79 jobs

 A. Education, Experience, and Training

 1. Bachelor's degree from a college or university accredited by an organization recognized by the Council for Higher Education Accreditation (CHEA) or by the United States Department of Education (USDE).
-Major course work in Electronics, Industrial Technology, or a related field preferred.
+Major course work in Computer Science, Management Information Systems, or a related field preferred.
 Each year of experience as described below in excess of the required seven years may be substituted for thirty semester hours from an accredited college or university on a year-for-year basis.

-2. Seven years full-time, wage-earning experience in manufacturing operations or maintenance of electronic control systems.
+2. Seven years full-time, wage-earning experience in design, implementation, installation, and maintenance of large wide area network (WAN) and local area network (LAN) systems.

-* Ability to maintain security and integrity for critical infrastructure as it is defined by state law.
+* Ability to maintain the security and integrity of critical infrastructure as it is defined by state law.

 B. Knowledge and Skills

-1. Knowledge of the principles and practices of public administration and management.
+4. Knowledge of the principles and practices of public administration and project management.

 11. Skill to review technical data and prepare technical reports.